 Gum disease refers to gum inflammation that gradually progresses to a level where the bone and other support tissues around your teeth become affected.
-Gum disease is identified by three distinct stages (gingivitis, periodontitis, and advanced periodontitis).
+Gum disease is identified by three clearly distinct stages (gingivitis, periodontitis and advanced periodontitis).
 Research done by the CDC (Centers for Disease Control and Prevention) found that nearly half of all Americans aged 30 and above suffer from periodontitis.
 While the disease may be common, the doctors at Green Dental Care assert that the progression of this disease can be arrested at any stage.
 The following are some of the available treatments for gum disease.

 Nonsurgical Treatment for Gum Disease

-The process entails scraping the surface of the teeth and the roots to remove any calculus (tartar) and plaque that has accumulated there.
+The process entails scraping the surface of the teeth and the roots in order to remove any calculus (tartar) and plaque that has accumulated there.
 After scaling, the treated surfaces are smoothened so that there are no rough spots where bacteria can thrive.

 Dr. Christopher Green, an experienced dentist in Parker CO, explains that more than one visit is normally needed to complete the SRP treatment.
 Have no worries about pain; a local anesthetic will ensure that you will hardly feel any discomfort while you are being treated.

 After a few weeks, the Parker CO dentist will examine you to see how well you are healing.
 If everything is okay, no further treatment will be recommended.
-If you aren’t healing as expected, then additional SRP may be done, or another treatment option may be tried.
+If you aren’t healing as expected, then additional SRP may be done or another treatment option may be tried.